Water (100 Ml) and Water (100 Ml)

 Stay Hydrated

-Drink plenty of water throughout the day to help maintain stable blood sugar levels and reduce the impact of any spikes.
+Drink plenty of water throughout the day, as hydration can help manage blood sugar levels.

-Keep track of your blood sugar levels to identify patterns and make necessary adjustments to your diet and lifestyle.
+Keep track of your blood sugar levels to understand how different foods and activities affect you personally.

 metabolic